 Meaning

-The message behind “We are not to give credit to the many, who say that none ought to be educated but the free but rather to the philosophers, who say that the well-educated alone are free.” revolves around life.
-It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.
+In the quote “We are not to give credit to the many, who say that none ought to be educated but the free but rather to the philosophers, who say that the well-educated alone are free.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.

 Theme